ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 From a budgetary standpoint, all automatic methods lie on a markedly superior frontier relative to the traditional GIS baseline: the cheapest model (gpt-3.5-turbo) reduces cost per located grant by four orders of magnitude, while the most accurate (o3-2025-04-16) still delivers a >20× saving.
 Latency gains are equally pronounced, shrinking a six-hour task to seconds.

-The choice of model therefore hinges on the marginal utility of additional accuracy.
-If a project tolerates a 30 km error band, gpt-4o-2024-08-06 maximizes throughput at negligible cost; archival projects requiring sub-15 km precision may justify the higher token expenditure of the o3-2025-04-16 family.[^cost-optimized] Crucially, both options scale linearly with corpus size, placing statewide geocoding—tens of thousands of patents—within reach of modest research budgets.

-[^cost-optimized]: Three ultra-low-cost gpt-4-class variants (gpt-4.1-mini, gpt-4.1-nano, gpt-4o-mini) were also evaluated.
-Their outputs rarely conformed to the required coordinate format, yielding a mean error of ≈ 49 km; details are archived in the supplementary repository [GitHub repository](https://github.com/ryanmio/colonial-virginia-llm-geolocation).

-Reflecting Li et al.'s GeoAI manifesto emphasis on rigorous yet efficient experimentation, the ablation runs reveal that these gains do **not** depend on expensive parameter settings.
-Increasing *reasoning_effort* from "low" to "high" multiplies token usage ~6× and latency ~5× while trimming mean error by <1 km.
-Likewise, gpt-4.1-2025-04-14 accuracy varies by only ±1.5 km across the 0–1.2 temperature range, and gpt-4o-2024-08-06 shows no systematic trend.
-In practice, therefore, the default (cheap) settings already sit near the cost-accuracy frontier.
+The choice of inference strategy therefore hinges on the marginal utility of each additional kilometre of accuracy.
+Projects that can tolerate a ≈30 km error band will find gpt-4o-2024-08-06 delivers near-real-time throughput at a negligible cost.
+Where higher precision is required, two graduated options emerge.
+First, a single pass of o3-2025-04-16 at its default medium reasoning budget achieves a mean error of ≈23 km for roughly $0.13 per deed.
+Second, stacking five low-temperature, low-reasoning calls of the same o3 model and clustering them with DBSCAN (method E-1) pushes mean error down to ≈19 km at a per-grant cost of ≈$0.20.
+Because the ensemble averages away the occasional outlier, each component call can run with reasoning_effort = low (≈1.1 k tokens) instead of medium (≈3.2 k tokens), so the accuracy gain is bought primarily with additional parallel calls rather than a larger context window.
+Table \ref{tbl:reasoning} shows that raising reasoning_effort in a single call trims mean error by less than 1 km yet triples token usage, whereas the ensemble suppresses outliers more cost-effectively.

+In practical terms, gpt-4o defines the speed–and–cost vertex, o3 single-shot defines the mid-range accuracy vertex, and o3 five-call ensemble occupies the extreme accuracy corner of the Pareto frontier.
+All three pipelines scale linearly with corpus size, so statewide geocoding—tens of thousands of patents—remains feasible on a modest humanities budget, provided researchers calibrate model choice to their required spatial tolerance.

 # 8 Limitations